 It cannot be improved unless you approach the cause of the pain properly.
 If you have pain for more than half a year, it sounds to be severe case already, please consult with a specialized medical institution.

 If your case is severe and does not improve with injections, there is a new treatment called catheterization.
-This treatment approaches the abnormal blood vessels, the cause of Jumper’s knee, with the goal of a complete recovery.
+This treatment approaches the problem blood vessels, the cause of Jumper’s knee, with the goal of a complete recovery.
 For further information, please refer to this article as well.

 You also have an option of surgery, which removes a portion of the tendon where causes the pain.
 In this case, the original tissue is removed and replaced with a new tissue.
 However, the results are not very good.
 In addition, there may be residual pain and discomfort even after the surgery.
 It also requires hospitalization, so we do not strongly recommend it.